-Elwin Savelsbergh (1968) has been a professor of Science and Technology Education since June 2017.
+Elwin Savelsbergh (1968) has been a professor of Curriculum Development in Primary and Secondary Education since June 2017.
 The aim of his research group is to improve natural science and technology education in primary, secondary and higher professional education.
 One of the main focal points of the programme is to investigate the contribution of the natural sciences to the principle of Education for Sustainable Development.

 Central questions in this research programme are: what knowledge and which skills and attitudes with regard to natural science and technology do students require in order to prepare for the labour market and society, as well as for their own personal development?
 How can these subjects be taught in a motivating and coherent way?
 Which didactic skills do lecturers need to achieve this?